-The other change that has come up is the dominating presence of online bookstores which do provide a simple and often cheap way to acquiring books but continue to be less personal.
+The other change that has come up is the dominating presence of online bookstores which do provide a simple and often cheap way of acquiring books.
+However, they cannot be any less personal.

 In an attempt to keep the joy of reading alive and in the process appreciate the magic of bookstores that provide us with a beautiful sanctuary away from the maddening world, I’ve gone back to visit more independent bookshops.
 I still do visit the chains every now and then as some of them truly stand out, but when possible, prefer to do my research and find something small and unique instead.

-On my blog – where you are right now – you are likely to find some bookstores that I choose to cover in-depth, but I felt it necessary to list the ones that might not get a chance in the spotlight but nevertheless deserve to.
+While I have covered some bookstores in more detail on the blog, I felt it necessary to list the ones that might not get a chance in the spotlight but nevertheless deserve to.

-Here is a collection of bookstores and libraries from around the world…
+Here is a growing collection of bookstores and libraries from around the world…

 Metropolitan Szabo Ervin Library – Budapest, Hungry – “I came across the Metropolitan Szabo Ervin Library in Budapest thanks to Instagram.
 It is every reader’s dream!
 Named after a Hungarian Librarian and social scientist, the library is situated in the heart of the city.
 There are no charges to visit this gorgeous baroque paradise.” – Photo and Words by Ishita Sood.

 Chapter 101 – Gurgaon, India – A quaint little bookshop inside a mall in the city that houses some rather hard to find and unique books.
-It is curated especially and often avoids the more commonly popular authors and titles, although it has a bunch of classics, and even sells early editions of many books.
+It is curated uniquely and often avoids the more commonly famous authors and titles, although it has a bunch of classics, and even sells early editions of many books.

 The Book Barge – UK and France – I came across Sarah and her Book Barge when it was moored on a canal in Birmingham, UK.
-Besides the obvious novelty of being a bookstore on water, there’s a certain charm to being in the petite shop that sways gently as one browses along a magnificent collection.
-I remember Sarah recommending “Diary of a Nobody” to me, which remains one of my favourite reads till date.
+Besides the apparent novelty of being a bookstore on water, there’s a certain charm to being in the small shop that sways gently as one browses along with a magnificent collection.
+I remember Sarah recommending “Diary of a Nobody” to me, which remains one of my favorites reads to date.

 Book Stalls at Indian Railway Stations – India – “You’ll find them, some small, some big, on most important stations across the system.
 There, among stacks of bestsellers are some “railway classics” like Surendar Mohan Pathak, Champak, and cult magazines that report murder, mystery, and the supernatural albeit in a non-fictional setting – whether you believe these sensational stories or not is completely up to you.”